Teaching English as a Foreign Language (TEFL) Teacher

-You will be enrolled in the Teaching English as a Foreign Language (TEFL) Certificate Program.
-This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience.
-Upon successful completion of program requirements, you will earn a Peace Corps TEFL Certificate.
-The Certificate program is validated by the Center for Applied Linguistics in Washington, D.C., and is a recognized TEFL credential for teaching both in the U.S. and abroad.
+You do not need to be an experienced teacher to succeed in this role, as you will be enrolled in the Peace Corps TEFL Certificate Program and you will co-teach with a Beninese teacher.
+This program provides 120 hours of standardized training and practice teaching along with 2 years of supervised teaching experience, and upon successful completion of program requirements, you will earn a Peace Corps TEFL Certificate.
+The Certificate program is validated by SupportEd in Washington, DC, and is a recognized TEFL credential for teaching both in the U.S. and abroad.

-• Motivating students to learn English by integrating themes such as malaria prevention, food security, hygiene & sanitation, and gender equity.
+• Motivating students to learn English by integrating relevant themes such as gender equity, malaria prevention, food security, and hygiene & sanitation.

-• Attending weekly faculty meetings, grading, and proctoring exams.
+• Attending weekly faculty meetings, grading, and supervising exams.

-• Participating in six online discussion sessions for TEFL certification.
+• Participating in six online discussion modules for TEFL certification.

 • Working with Parent/Teacher Association members to increase their awareness of education and their connection to the school.

-Peace Corps Benin promotes gender awareness and girls’ education and empowerment.
-You will receive training throughout your service on gender challenges in Benin, and you will have the opportunity to collaboratively implement gender-related activities that are contextually appropriate.
-This may include leadership programs, clubs and sports teams.
+Peace Corps Benin promotes gender awareness, girls’ education and empowerment, and efforts to end Gender Based Violence.
+You will receive training throughout your service on the cultural context of gender in Benin, and you will model gender awareness in teaching and will have the opportunity to implement appropriate gender related activities such as clubs and sports teams for girls or boys.